Scientific Scuba Diving

 You will need to provide documentation that your regulator and octopus have been professionally serviced within the previous 12 months.

-Each prospective scientific diver must demonstrate swimming proficiency by completing the "Swimming/Watermanship Evaluation" as listed on page 22 of the Standards for Scientific Diving.
+Each prospective scientific diver must demonstrate swimming proficiency by completing the "Swimming/Watermanship Evaluation" as listed in the Walla Walla University Standards for Scientific Diving Manual .
 All tests are to be performed without swim aids (except possible exposure protection).
 Tests include: